roberttwomey/gpt3-bot-radio-play/README.md

 ## Installation

-At the moment, you need to run the bot locally (using node.js) and have created an app with bot on Discord.
+You need to have an app with bot created on your Discord account, and you need to run the bot code locally (using node.js).
+The following instructions tell you how to setup and run the local bot code.

-Assume you have install node.js and npm.
+This assumes you have already installed node.js and npm.

 1. Clone the repository:
 ```